cheapjack/cheapjack.github.io/EverythingMinecraft.md

    * [Currently](http://www.currently.no/) at National Museums Liverpool Maritime Museum
    * [Currently](http://www.currently.no/) at [Do It Anyway Festival](http://opensourcingfestivals.eu/events/do-it-anyway-festival-sheffield-uk) in partnership with [Piksel](http://piksel.no/) and [Access Space](http://access-space.org) Sheffield
 and the  project.
- * Development of RFCrafting a low power radio control game system for interacting with Minecraft and Text Adventures, **PUBLIC INVESTIGATIONS** Arts Council Project with The National Trust
+ * Development of RFCrafting a low power radio control game system for interacting with Minecraft and Text Adventures, **Ok Sparks!** Arts Council Project with The National Trust
  * Prototype [DeadWood](https://github.com/cheapjack/DeadWood) biology research project.
 Developing pop-up minecraft server that allows scientists and artists to overlay images of fungal and bacterial samples onto real world spaces through Minecraft:Pocket Edition on mobile devices.
    * Uses a solar powered android smartphone to broadcast a local wifi hotspot to connect to a custom **pocketmine** server for iOS and Android clients to access and explore this game space in real space; in this case the site of the samples.
 Part of Deadwood workshop at AND2015, Grizedale forest.
  * Prototype MineCraft server for Young Adult Carers for Merseyside E-Health co-design workshop

-###Documentation
+### Documentation
 <p><iframe src="https://player.vimeo.com/video/92258008" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/92258008">CloudMaker - Making Minecraft Real</a> from <a href="https://vimeo.com/factliverpool">FACT</a> on <a href="https://vimeo.com">Vimeo</a>.</p>

-###CloudMaker Concept

-###Co-design Cycles

-###Future work

-Adventures in IoT book?
-Brainwave crafting kit